Muthoni-Kahura/dsc-phase-1-project/README.md

 ## RECOMMENDATIONS
 ---
-1. Microsoft Movie Studios should produce movies that cut across the Animation, Adventure, Family and Fantasy so as to optimise profits;
+1. Microsoft Movie Studios should produce movies that cut across the Animation, Adventure, Family and Fantasy so as to optimise profits as they are the most profitable genres, they are also the genres with low production costs and high profits.

-2. Microsoft Movie Studios should produce the movies in English;
+2. Microsoft Movie Studios should produce the movies in English as it's the most popular language in the box office and have the highest profits; they can traslate them to France, Hindi to capture top international markets.

-3. Microsft Movie Studios films should have an average runtime of 105 minutes.
+3. Microsft Movie Studios films should have an average runtime of 105 minutes as this is the most common time among the top earning movies.

 ## NEXT STEPS
 ---